Overview of employment-based permanent residence

 Persons who are skilled or educated – and who have job offers – have the possibility of immigrating to the U.S. Employment-based immigration is limited to 140,000 persons per year.

-The process for obtaining permanent residence based on employment usually involves three phases: (a) the employer must first obtain a “labor certification” from the U.S. Department of Labor (DOL); (b) the employer then petitions the immigration service on behalf of the foreign national for immigrant classification under the employment-based second or third preference on form I-140; and, (c) the foreign national applies to the immigration service for Lawful Permanent Resident status or the “green card” through adjustment of status in the U.S. or consular processing overseas.
+The process for obtaining permanent residence based on employment usually involves three phases: (a) the employer must first obtain a “labor certification” from the U.S. Department of Labor (DOL); (b) the employer then petitions the immigration service on behalf of the foreign national for immigrant classification under the employment-based second or third preference on form I-140; and (c) the foreign national applies to the immigration service for lawful permanent resident status or the “green card” through adjustment of status in the U.S. or consular processing overseas.
 Depending on the employment-based preference category through which the individual immigrates, a labor certification may or may not be required.
-The employment based preference category is detained by the education and experience required for the position and beneficiary’s qualifications.
+The employment-based preference category is defined by the education and experience required for the position and beneficiary’s qualifications.

 Please select an employment-based category to find out more information.

 - a.
 Workers of Extraordinary or Exceptional Ability; Multinational Managers and Executives; and Outstanding Professors and Researchers (EB-1)

 - b.
 National Interest Waivers, including physicians; Workers with Advanced Degrees (Labor Certification); and Workers of Exceptional Ability in the Sciences, Arts or Business (EB-2)